ryongithub/GatedPromptTuning/README.md

 ```

 # Data preparation
-- FGVC : Datasets should be located in 'data' folder (CUB, OxfordFlowers, StanfordCars, StanfordDogs, NABirds)
+- FGVC : The datasets should be located in the 'data' folder (CUB, OxfordFlowers, StanfordCars, StanfordDogs, NABirds)
-- VTAB : see [`VTAB_SETUP.md`] (following [KMnp/vpt](https://github.com/KMnP/vpt))
+- VTAB : Please refer to [`VTAB_SETUP.md`] (in accordance with [KMnp/vpt](https://github.com/KMnP/vpt))
-- detailed guideline for data preparation would be revised
+- A more detailed guideline for data preparation will be updated soon.

 # Pretraiend SSL ViTs
-- pretrained checkpoints for MAE, MoCo-v3 should located in 'params' folder
+- pretrained checkpoints for MAE, MoCo-v3 should be located in the 'params' folder.

  # Run experiments
  ```
  bash run.sh [data_name] [encoder] [batch_size] [base_lr] [num_tokens] [gate_init]
  ```
- For example for CUB dataset,
+ For example for the CUB dataset, execute
  ```
  bash run.sh cub mae_vitb16 64 0.1 100 5
  ```